py-sponser/CI-CD-Demo/README.md

 ---
 [+] Installation:
 - Make sure you have "minikube", "kubectl" installed and started on your system.
+- sudo usermod -aG docker $USER && newgrp docker
 - minikube start --driver docker
 - git clone https://github.com/py-sponser/CI-CD-Demo.git
 - cd CI-CD-Demo/
 - ./create_components.sh will do everything for you so to have the project running within your cluster ;)